Skip to content

 Media type is the medium on or the encoding format in which the Item is fixed.

-The broad media type of the Item (e.g., film, video, digital file).
-Re- cording this high-level information will enable simple searching for only film, video, digi- tal, etc. elements rather than searching by all possible formats and carriers.
+The broad media type of the Item (e.g., film, video, audio, optical, digital file).
+Recording this high-level information will enable simple searching for only film, video, digital, etc. elements rather than searching by all possible formats and media types.

 Record only if this information is not captured at the Manifestation level or if required at the Item level by the system in use.